culturecreates/artsdata-data-model/doc/_architecture/graph-store-api.md

 This service checks that the data meets all the requirements and constraints of the Artsdata data model.
 Each load is treated like a transaction.
 Direct SPARQL insert is not allowed, however post load SPARQL transforms are allowed for the graph, and are done prior to checking the constrains needed to complete the transaction.
 If there are critical errors then the transaction is cancelled and the graph is restored to the same state prior to the start of the load.

+Uploading data to the Graph-store API requires secure authentication.
+Culture Creates is testing WebID as a novel way to identify and authenticate users.
+WebID has the  advantage of enabling the user to be the main authority of their data.
+Authentication is done with the user's own secure key.
+In comparison to other services like Facebook Login, LinkedIn or OpenID, the user is the owner of their data and of the secure key and therefore their own authority.
+The WebID workflow uses public/private key cryptography and client certificate authorization to establish secure, authenticated HTTPS connections.
+See https://github.com/dbpedia/webid for more info.